RemkoDuursma/learningguidetor/07-programming.md

 - Using functions makes it clear what the **inputs** are, and what are the **outputs**.
 For example, if you run `result <- myfunction(mydata)`, you know that `mydata` was used to create `result`.
 Instead, if you place all your code *plain* in a script and use `source("myscript.R")`, what objects are created?
 Are there any output?
 If so, where?
 Using functions this way allows a logical flow of your scripts.

-- Using functions is much **safer** because objects created in the body of the function when it is executed only *live* for as long as the function is running.
-Once the function *returns* a result, all objects inside the function cease to exist.
+- Using functions is much **safer** because objects created in the body of the function when it is executed only *live* for as long as the function is running (in the **function scope**).
+Once the function *returns* a result, all objects inside the function become cease to exist (see [Memory (Advanced R) by Hadley Wickham](http://adv-r.had.co.nz/memory.html)).
 This means the objects do not use memory, and cannot cause conflicts with other objects in the session.

 - Using functions allows you to **avoid any duplicated code**.
 Duplicated code is terrible because when you want to modify your code, you have to repeat the modification (and remember where!).
 As a rule of thumb, if you do something 3 times, you should write a function.
 This function can also take some arguments, allowing it to do slightly different operations from different calls.